Usine has a powerful video engine which can play and modify video in real time.

 OSX : To display in full-screen mode use the OSX button.

-To make a screen shot of the output video use the shortcut [Ctrl+F2].
-The screenshot will saved in the video library 1 folder defined in the setup-panel-tab-folders.
+To make a screen shot of the output video use the shortcut s.
+The screenshot will saved in the default video folder of the computer.

 Usine can send videos to any number of monitors at the same time.